Insights and analytics

 Docker never shares any Personally Identifiable Information (PII) as part of analytics data.

-The raw dataset includes user IP domains as a data point.
-That’s the domain name associated with the IP address used to pull an image.
+The image pulls raw dataset includes user IP domains as a data point.
+This is the domain name associated with the IP address used to pull an image.
 If the IP type is business, the domain represents the company or organization associated with that IP address (for example, docker.com).
-For any other IP type that’s not business, the domain represents the internet service provider or hosting provider used to make the request.
+For any other IP type that's not business, the domain represents the internet service provider or hosting provider used to make the request.
 On average, only about 30% of all pulls classify as the business IP type (this varies between publishers and images).